Suboxone Clinics in Virginia

 Services provided:

-• Naltrexone administration, relapse prevention from naltrexone and methadone for pain management
+• Administers naltrexone, relapse prevention from naltrexone and buprenorphine for pain management

 Family Counseling Center For Recovery - Fredericksburg, VA

-Family Counseling Center For Recovery is a suboxone clinic in Fredericksburg, VA, part of the 22408 zip area.
+Family Counseling Center For Recovery is a suboxone addiction rehab in Fredericksburg, VA, part of the 22408 zip area.

 Address: 11720 Main Street, Suite 108, Fredericksburg, VA 22408 in Spotsylvania County